 The Professional Experience Office (PEO) the first point of contact for any questions relating to Professional Experience Placements.
 The PEO team are the critical link between the placement setting and the University.

 Pre Service Teacher

-- Ability to discuss and to respond to evaluation
+- Ability to discuss and to respond to feedback

-- Allocating suitable mentor teachers to the pre-service teacher
+- Allocating suitable Supervising Teachers to the Preservice Teacher

 - Providing induction and professional learning opportunities

 - Being the point of contact (via telephone and email) for the Professional Experience Office

 - Forwarding any relevant UniSA documentation and information to the mentor teachers

 - Communicating with the University Supervisor and Supervising Teacher to monitor the progress of the Preservice Teacher

 - Advising the PEO team of any concerns regarding the placement.